 But how exactly does a good trainer motivate learners?
-One good place to look for tips is in the book Developing Attitude Toward Learning (or SMATs ‘n’ SMUTs) by the noted human performance improvement/learning theorist Robert Mager.
+One good place to look for tips is in the book Developing Attitude Toward Learning by the noted human performance improvement/learning theorist Robert Mager.

 In this article, we’ll pass on some of the tips from Mager’s book.
 Of course, we recommend you buy the book and read it yourself.
-In fact, we recommend that you buy and read the entire “Mager Six Pack,” which we’re currently in the process of reading and writing about ourselves.
-Currently, here are the articles we’ve got about the Mager Six Pack:
+In fact, we recommend that you buy and read the entire “Mager Six Pack.”
+We’ve included more about Mager and the Six Pack at the bottom of this article.

 Motivating Learners with Your Training

 Mager begins his book by making a few bedrock arguments.

 First, the reason we train learners is because we want them to perform certain desired behaviors on the job after the training is over.

 Second, our learners are more likely to put their new knowledge, skill, or attitude to use on the job if they feel positively about the subject and they are less likely to apply the knowledge, skills, and attitudes if they feel negatively about the subject.

 Third, trainers can influence how learners feel about the training topic–either positively or negatively.

 And fourth, the obvious goal is to create a training experience that leaves learners with a positive feeling about the topic, meaning they’re more likely to perform the desired behaviors on the job.
 Or, at minimum, to avoid creating negative feelings that turn the learners off from the topic.